Aside from pornography, it is the most popular topic of questions I get.

 Does God have a problem with that kind of “fantasy?”
 No.

-But there is a fantasy that I truly believe we need to be careful of.
+But there is a fantasy I truly believe we need to be careful of.
 As with anything good and God-given, there are poisoned alternatives.
 If pornography is how evil corrupts and exploits our God-given sex drive, then sexual fantasy and escapism is how evil corrupts and exploits our God-given creativity.

 Let’s define fantasy.